The members convened at 3:30 pm using the virtual meeting technology.

-PRESENT: Luke Shorty, Celeste Branham, Ed Barrett, Bill Guindon, Pam Proulx-Curry, Maryalice Crofton (staff)
+PRESENT: Luke Shorty, Jenni Tilton-Flood, Celeste Branham, Pam Proulx-Curry, Maryalice Crofton

-There being no other discussion items, members dispersed at 4:33 pm.
+There being no other discussion items the members dispersed at 4:30 pm.